 Congressionally Directed Medical Research Programs (CDMRP) -- Lung Cancer Research Program -- Clinical Translational Research Partnership Award

-This mechanism is intended to support a pilot, proof-of-principle, or early phase clinical trial and associated correlative science.
-It is expected that the proposed trial will have a well-developed rationale, strong preliminary data, trial methodology, and execution plan.
+This mechanism is intended to support a pilot, proof-of-principle, or early-phase clinical trial and associated correlative science.
+A clinical trial is defined as a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of interventions on biomedical or behavioral health-related outcomes.
+It is expected that the proposed trial will have a welldeveloped rationale, strong preliminary data, trial methodology, and execution plan.
 Any proposed preclinical studies in addition to the trial should be appropriately justified as to its necessity to inform and interpret trial results and the correlative science.
 If the proposed research would ultimately require U.S. Food and Drug Administration (FDA) Investigational New Drug (IND) and/or Investigational Device Exemption (IDE) submission, applications must demonstrate availability of, and access to, clinical reagents (e.g., therapeutic molecules) and patient population(s).

 Consumer advocate involvement in the application is strongly encouraged.
-As part of the research team the consumer advocate would assist in the development of the research question, project design, oversight, recruitment, and evaluation, as well as other significant aspects of the proposed project.
-As a lay representative, the consumer advocate should be an individual who has been diagnosed with lung cancer, and should be active in a lung cancer advocacy organization.
+As part of the research team, the consumer advocate would assist in the development of the research question, project design, oversight, recruitment, and evaluation, as well as other significant aspects of the proposed project.
+As a lay representative, the consumer advocate should be an individual who has been diagnosed with lung cancer and is active in a lung cancer advocacy organization.
 The consumer advocate role should be focused on providing objective input on the research and its potential impact for individuals with, or at risk for, lung cancer.

 Areas of Interest